 When Kingston resident Jim Gohlke’s life was winding down from a long bout of cancer, he spoke with Elise and founding Board of Directors member, Dr. William Gooch, of his wish to give his stately home in Kingston’s National Historic Rondout District to CFD for the purpose of caring for community members at the end of their lives.
 Shortly after this conversation, Jim died.
 To their credit, Jim’s children chose to honor their father’s wishes–their only request being that Circle Home would carry Jim’s and his wife’s names.

 100 Wurts Street was deeded to CFD in December, 2021.
 The house has since been completely renovated, and Jim & Lisa’s Circle Home has been outfitted to accommodate two residents at a time under hospice care.
 The ground floor offers ample space for reading, conversing, and relaxing.
 With round-the-clock staff and volunteers managing our residents’ basic needs, they can utilize the full kitchen, dining room, family room, and elegant living room to simply spend precious time with family members and friends.

 The installation of a home elevator gives residents safe transport to two bright, beautiful bedrooms on the second floor.
 A third bedroom suite can be offered to a resident’s out of town visitors when needed.
 A small enclosed garden with a pond makes for a pleasant outdoor visiting area, as well.

-Jim & Lisa’s Circle Home can accommodate two residents at a time under hospice care.
-This is what the CFD cofounders and dedicated board members have been visualizing for nearly a decade—a safe, comfortable dwelling to offer people who want and need a home, not an institutional facility, in which to live out their last months and days.
+Jim & Lisa’s Circle Home is a welcoming abode for people in need of a home and a circle of support.
+This is what the CFD co-founders and dedicated board members have been visualizing for over a decade—a safe, comfortable dwelling to offer people who want and need a home, not an institutional facility, in which to live out their last months and days.

 To read more about Jim & Lisa’s story, click here.